MarcoNadalin/Algorithms_Sudoku_Solver/README.md

 that RmitSudokuTester.java is in):
     javac *.java grid/*.java solver/*.java

-Note that for Windows machine, remember to replace `/' with `n'.
 To run the framework:
 java RmitSudokuTester [puzzle fileName] [game type] [solver type] [visualisation] <output fileName>
 where,